 If the outside air temperature is below -3c for a prolonged period the heating regime will be reviewed and amended as deemed necessary.
 The processes for this will be done by analysing the internal space temperatures, building heat losses and outside air temperatures.

-Space temperatures- we aim to achieve a minimum occupancy temperature of 19c (during occupancy times) and a maximum temperature of 22c (during occupancy times) once this temperature is achieve the heating will control around this set-point and switch on/off as needed.
+Space temperatures - we aim to achieve a minimum occupancy temperature of 19c (during occupancy times) and a maximum temperature of 22c (during occupancy times).
+Once this temperature is achieved the heating will control around this set-point and switch on/off as needed.